shivharis/turtlebot3_wiki/docs/source/software.rst

 Install the `ROS`_ using simple script file below.

+..
+WARNING:: If you have used the Rasberry PI image provided by ROBOTIS, the ROS and packages described below have already been installed and so you do not need to run the following.

 .. code-block:: bash

   wget https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh && chmod 755 ./ros_install.sh && bash ./ros_install.sh catkin_ws kinetic